ClaireOzzz/Vulkan-Rasterizer/README.md

 # Vulkan-Rasterizer
-Basic Vulkan raster engine, using nvpro_core2 library and template as the starting point
+Basic Vulkan raster engine, using nvpro_core2 library and template as the starting point.
+Build with cmake -S . -B build